 She rolled over and sank by 0730 in 210 feet, with heavy loss of life.
-This allowed the the Norwegian King and government from being taken prisoner, enabling them to escape to the north and eventually Britain.
-In all, the Blucher had only been in service six months and 18 days.
+This allowed the Norwegian King and government from being taken a prisoner, enabling them to escape to the north and eventually Britain.
+In all, the Blucher had only been in service for six months and 18 days.

-The guns, torpedo tubes, and the Blucher, are still in their respective places as on that fateful morning 75 years ago today.
+The guns, torpedo tubes, and the Blucher are still in their respective places as on that fateful morning 75 years ago today.
 That’s a lesson to never underestimate decades old but simple gear, especially if you park your brand new cruisers right in front of it.

 She is also remembered at the Internationales Maritimes Museum Hamburg, where a detailed scale model and one of her practice shells are on display.